puppetlabs/puppetlabs-puppet_bolt_server/README.md

    Note: you only need to install this module if you want to use `apply()` in your plans.

+1. `taskplan`

+   We recommend installing the [`taskplan` module](https://forge.puppet.com/modules/reidmv/taskplan).
+The `taskplan` module allows you to run a task that uses Bolt to run a plan.

+   You can also create a task yourself or use any task that can run a bolt plan on the bolt server.

 ## Installation

 **Quickstart:** Use the PE console to configure the `puppet_bolt_server` in your existing PE server.